HardisonCo/.github/international/so-tom-and-prncipe/st-health/hms-abc/index.md

 ## Integration Points

-This document outlines how HMS-ABC is integrated with st_Health systems in São Tomé and Príncipe.
+This document outlines how HMS-ABC is integrated with st-health systems in São Tomé and Príncipe.